zak-goldberg/MessageGeneratorProject/README.md

 # Spanish Message Generator Project
 ## Goals
-- Create a program that prints a random Spanish phrase to help the user learn new Spanish phrases.
+- Create a program that prints a random Spanish phrase to help the user learn Spanish.
 - Practice building out HTML, CSS, and JavaScript from scratch.
 - Practice using git to track changes.
 ## Requirements